 CyberGhost says it's created its software specifically for Mac, which in theory should give you the best VPN experience on your machine.
-Thanks to over 6,100 servers in 88 countries, the claim's not too far from the truth.
+Thanks to almost 7,000 servers in 88 countries, the claim's not too far from the truth.

 CyberGhost's huge server network isn't all it's got to brag about, though, because its clients have some really nifty features that should assist you in getting the most out of it with a minimum of effort.
 One of these – which we'd like to see in every VPN – is a filtering system, designed to display the best server for whatever purpose you want, be that streaming Netflix or sharing P2P.

 All that's holding CyberGhost back are some minor glitches we experienced when using the apps.
 However, other than that there's not a lot we can find fault with, and if you're looking for a cheap Mac VPN that makes streaming and torrenting a joy, then CyberGhost is worth having on your list.